 Arugula is an easy green to use and it also happens to be an incredibly easy green to grow yourself.
 All you need is a sunny windowsill and you can even grow your own arugula inside a city apartment.
 Here are some arugula gardening pointers from the Old Farmer’s Almanac.

 Popular in Italian cooking, this peppery green can be used lightly cooked or raw.
 (It is suspected that the antioxidant benefits of arugula are more potent in the raw green.
 But even sautéed, this leafy green offers a vast number of health benefits.)
 One of my favorite aphrodisiac arugula recipes is this fennel and tangerine salad with arugula and sweet onion.
-And my smoked salmon egg salad isn’t complete without the peppery bite of this green.
+And my smoked salmon egg salad isn’t complete without the peppery bite of this nutritious leafy green.

 Discover more of the world’s greatest aphrodisiac foods